geek-cookbook/geek-cookbook/manuscript/recipies/autopirate.md

 * **[NZBGet](https://nzbget.net/)** : downloads data from usenet servers based on .nzb definitions, but written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources (_this is a popular alternative to SABnzbd_)
 * **[RTorrent](https://github.com/rakshasa/rtorrent/wiki)** is a CLI-based torrent client, which when combined with **[ruTorrent](https://github.com/Novik/ruTorrent)** becomes a powerful and fully browser-managed torrent client. (_Yes, it's not Usenet, but Sonarr/Radarr will let fulfill your watchlist using either Usenet **or** torrents, so it's worth including_)
 * **[NZBHydra](https://github.com/theotherp/nzbhydra)** : acts as a "meta-indexer", so that your downloading tools (_radarr, sonarr, etc_) only need to be setup for a single indexes.
 Also produces interesting stats on indexers, which helps when evaluating which indexers are performing well.
+* **[NZBHydra2](https://github.com/theotherp/nzbhydra2)** : is a high-performance rewrite of the original NZBHydra, with extra features.
+While still in beta, this NZBHydra2 will eventually supercede NZBHydra
 * **[Sonarr](https://sonarr.tv)** : finds, downloads and manages TV shows
 * **[Radarr](https://radarr.video)** : finds, downloads and manages movies
 * **[Mylar](https://github.com/evilhero/mylar)** : finds, downloads and manages comic books